How to Make Pickled Eggs (Spicy Beet Pickled Eggs Recipe)

 First, scrub and trim the beets.
 Set a large pot over high heat and add the beets, plus enough water to cover with 1 inch of water.
-Boil for about 30 minutes until the beets are fork tender.
+Boil for about 30 minutes to a simmer until the beets are fork-tender.
 Remove the beets to cool, and reserve the beet water.

 When the beets are cool enough to handle, use your fingers to peel off the skins.
-Then cut the beets into quarters and slice into ½ inch pieces.
+Then cut the beets into quarters and slice them into ½-inch pieces.